erupt321/ruptchat/README.md

 	//rchat tab [tab name] (Change tab's without mouse input, goes to next tab if empty)

-	//rchat undock <tab name> (Opens a second dedicated chat window for that tab)
+	//rchat undock [tab name] (Opens a second dedicated chat window for that tab, off if empty)

 	//rchat battle_all (Toggle Battle Chat showing in the All tab)